 LOWER CLASS CULTURE

-certain groups and individuals tend to persist in a state of poverty because they have
+theory that certain groups and individuals tend to persist in a state of poverty because

-distinct beliefs, values and ways of behaving that are incompatible with economic success.
+they have distinct beliefs, values and ways of behaving that are incompatible with

 orientations of individuals or groups.

-expectations.
-If this is so, the solution is to transform the structures and not to blame
+values and expectations.
+If this is so, the solution is to transform the structures and

-class values; it stems from lower class culture, which has its own value system.
+rejection of middle class values; it stems from lower class culture, which has its own

-suffered by lower class individuals deprived of legitimate means to reach their goals.
+frustrations suffered by lower class individuals deprived of legitimate means to reach

-to lower class culture theory, where it has been argued that the lower class have
+Thesis is similar to lower class culture theory, where it has been argued that the

-expectations.
-It is also argued that this culture is a barrier to their success in
+values and expectations.
+It is also argued that this culture is a barrier to their success